The Undertaker & Vince McMahon Discussed Three WWE Stars As His Final ‘WrestleMania’ Opponent

 The Undertaker seemingly wrote the final chapter of his WWE career last Sunday in the main event of WrestleMania 33.
 After weeks of speculation about whether the Undertaker and Roman Reigns, Brock Lesnar and Goldberg or Randy Orton and Bray Wyatt would headline the big show, the Deadman and Reigns got the honors once a final decision was made about the Undertaker’s future.

-In the days since WrestleMania ended, there have been those who refuse to believe that the Undertaker hammered in the final nail to the coffin that was his wrestling career.
-The man that played the Brother Love character claimed that the Phenom will be back for one last match at Survivor Series, the pay-per-view where the Undertaker was born.
+In the days since WrestleMania ended, there have been those who refuse to believe that the Undertaker hammered in the final nail in the coffin that was his wrestling career.
+The man that played the Brother Love character claimed that the Phenom would be back for one last match at Survivor Series, the pay-per-view where the Undertaker was born.
 But it will be tough to come back after what happened at the conclusion of this year’s WrestleMania.

 Roman Reigns was the beneficiary of the Undertaker’s last request.
 The Deadman made it clear that he wanted to go out on his back to a younger star who would use the win as a launching point to become a genuine superstar in the industry.
 Reigns became just the second person ever to defeat the Undertaker on the grand stage of WrestleMania, a plot line that will be used in the build towards the WrestleMania 34 main event with Roman and Brock Lesnar, if WWE officials stick with their current plans.